6 Things to Consider Before Replacing Your Roof

 If you are considering selling your home in the future, you might be wondering why you need to replace or repair your roof at all.

-According to Remodeling Magazine, installing a new replacement roof can net an average of 53.4% on your return on investment, and 61.7% for minor roof repairs.
-It’s clear sellers prefer the piece of mind of purchasing a home with a new or recently repaired roof.
+According to Remodeling Magazine, installing a new replacement roof can net a strong return on investment.
+It’s clear buyers prefer the piece of mind of purchasing a home with a new or recently repaired roof.
+Even more enticing is a new roof that comes with a new warranty, like our GAF Silver Pledge and Golden Pledge Warranties, which are transferable to a new home buyer.

 Bottom line: Once you know the answers to these questions it’ll be much easier to talk to your roofing contractor and you’ll feel more comfortable knowing you’ve checked all of the important boxes before making any decisions regarding your roof.